dashqrcodes/dashqrcodes/README.md

 **DASH Memories** makes a beautiful way to remember a loved.

-What started by allowing users to easily add video stories of their loved ones onto print-on-demand QR code on printed cards, bronze plaques, urns, photo blocks, etc. to see a life story has evolved into an AI app that will allow users to "step into their photographs" -a Sora like experience connected to your phone's camera roll for your memories.
+What started as adding video stories of loved ones onto engraved QR codes has evolved into an AI mobile app that will allow users to "step into their photographs" -a Sora like experience connected to your phone's camera roll for your memories.

 Easter egg: the first printed order was fulfilled at 4Printings on El Camino Real in Mt.
 View, CA in the exact building that was formerly the Byte Shop that, in 1976, sold the very first Apple computers from Steve Jobs and Steven Wozniak.